yayoF/chasqui-route-manager/README.md

 # Simple Route Manager

-This project generates an optimal route using a metaheuristics  algorithms
+This project generates an alternative solution at the VRP problem using a metaheuristic algorithms.

+Our first goal is perform a numerical experimentation algorithms using Tabu Search and GRASP.